SPT-Mod-Dev/SPT-Mod-Dev/README.md

  - Added all playable nations to 'interesting'
  - Southern El Alamein tile changed to hills

+### Army Spirits
+- Clarified percentage chances of new officer traits from army spirits
+- Moved Engineering Schools back to Superior Firepower

 ### Pacific Front
  - Added decisions to view targets before the bop is activated